Configuring runners

 caution

-The ability to pass a runner registration token, and support for certain configuration arguments was deprecated in GitLab 15.6 and will be removed in GitLab 17.0.
-Authentication tokens should be used instead.
+The option to pass a runner registration token and support for certain configuration arguments was deprecated in GitLab 15.6.
+They are scheduled for removal in GitLab 18.0.
+Use runner authentication tokens instead.
 For more information, see Migrating to the new runner registration workflow.

 If you think that a registration token for a project was revealed, you should reset it.
 A registration token can be used to register another runner for the project.
 That new runner may then be used to obtain the values of secret variables or to clone project code.